rajatcse1/SFDC_Training/Practice/Program/10_Date Time.md

 local: Thu Aug 03 16:45:59 2017

-8. Write a program in C to print the date and time before 24 months.
+8. Write a program in Apex to print the date and time before 24 months.

-Expected Output:
+- Expected Output:
 ```

 Today is :          Thu Aug  3 17:27:16 2017